AirshipCMS/Docs/Tags.md

 ### `show.html` template: Listing tags associated with the Aerostat
 (brief description.
 Link to Show Templates page).

-## Delete Category
+## Delete Tag
-(describe. and it will delete the category from all aerostats associated with it)
+(removing the tag from an aerostat will dissociate it with the aerostat.
+If the tag not used in any aerostats for the collection, it will not render on the tags.html and tag.html templates)